senecajs/senecajs.org/src/pages/get-started/index.md

 to modify existing code.
 It's much safer to add new code to handle special cases.
 In a production system, you won't even need to do a re-deploy.
 Your existing services can stay running as they are.
 All you need to do is start up your new service.

 ## Using patterns for code re-use
-Action patterns can call other action patterns to get their work done.
+Action patterns can call other action patterns to do their work.
 Let's modify our sample code to use this approach:

 ``` js